amatsuda/gem-src/README.md

 ## Installation

-### As a Rubygem

-gem-src is a gem plugin that can be installed via gem install command:

-    % gem install gem-src

 ### :star2: As an rbenv plugin (recommended)

 Alternatively, if you're using rbenv, you can install gem-src as an rbenv plugin: